How to Write Selection Criteria – Everything you need to know

 1. In the first sentence of the paragraph, make sure to include the question

 Here’s a break down of a selection criteria example:

-(Topic included in the first sentence) I am confident of my leadership skills and ability to drive goals to completion within set time frames.
+(Topic included in the first sentence) I am confident of my ability to leverage excellent customer service skills and verbal communication skills to meet the needs of customers.